 - Connect with

-Thrivent Charitable to discuss how these changes may affect your clients’ giving strategies. - Review your clients' giving plans before the end of 2025 to maximize your clients’ charitable goals.
+Thrivent Charitable to discuss how these changes may affect your clients’ giving strategies. - Review your clients' giving plans to maximize their charitable goals.

 ______________________________________________________________________________________________________________________________